datastax/dsbulk/manual/settings.md

 Default: **&lt;unspecified&gt;**.

+#### --schema.allowExtraFields _&lt;boolean&gt;_

+Whether or not to accept records that contain extra fields that are not declared in the mapping.
+Only applicable for loads, ignored otherwise.

+For example, if a record contains 3 fields A, B, C, but the mapping only declares fields A and B, then if this option is `true`, C will be silently ignored and the record will be considered valid; if it is `false`, the record will be rejected.

+Default: **true**.

+#### --schema.allowMissingFields _&lt;boolean&gt;_

+Whether or not to accept records that are missing fields declared in the mapping.
+Only applicable for loads, ignored otherwise.

+For example, if the mapping declares 3 fields A, B, C, but a record contains only A and B, then if this option is `true`, C will be silently assigned `null` and the record will be considered valid; if it is `false`, the record will be rejected.

+Note: if the missing field is mapped to a primary key column, the record will be rejected regardless of this option's value, since such a record would be rejected by the database anyway.

+Default: **false**.

 #### -nullStrings,--schema.nullStrings _&lt;string&gt;_

 Comma-separated list of strings that should be mapped to `null`.
 For loading, when a record field value exactly matches one of the specified strings, the value is replaced with `null` before writing to DSE.
 For unloading, only the first string specified will be used to change a row cell containing `null` to the specified string when written out.
 By default, empty strings are converted to `null` while loading, and `null` is converted to an empty string while unloading.
 This setting is applied before `schema.nullToUnset`, hence any `null` produced by a null-string can still be left unset if required.